jobrouter/typo3-process/Documentation/Commands/Index.rst

 After successfully starting instances from the transfer table, these transfers are marked as successful.
 They may contain sensitive data and should be deleted regularly.
 A command is available for this task.
-Enter in the project directory for a composer installation:
+Enter in the project directory for a Composer-based installation:

 .. code-block:: bash

    vendor/bin/typo3 jobrouter:process:cleanuptransfers

-In a non-composer installation execute:
+In a legacy installation execute:

 .. code-block:: bash